guardian/workflow-frontend/README.md

     a unique stack name in the "Stage" parameter, e.g. "DEV-{username}"
   * Query the stack outputs (can be found in the Outputs tab for your stack in the AWS Console), and copy the values into `conf/local.conf` using the following template:
+  * Google OAuth2 credentials can be found at https://console.developers.google.com/project/apps~gu-workflow

         aws {
           key = "{AwsId}"